Fylcoast/AP_diceydungeons/worlds/diceydungeons/docs/en_Dicey Dungeons.md

 Phase 1 of this project is focusing only on the Warrior, as its layout is the simplest.
 In the future, other characters or episodes may be included.

-## What is the goal of Castlevania 64 when randomized?
+## What is the goal of Dicey Dungeons when randomized?

 For phase 1, the goal is to clear all 6 episodes for the Warrior.